Table of Contents

 Tips for Your Road Trip

 Pack a little cooler with healthy snacks (like fruit, and veggies and hummus), water, and bring some nuts, granola/trail mix.
-Bring some music.
-I also suggest listening to podcasts to keep you entertained on your drive.
+Bring some music to sing along to as well.
+On my solo road trip I also enjoyed listening to podcasts to keep myself entertained.

 I’m constantly amazed at how beautiful our country is, why do we ever leave?